Crisis management before the storm is key!

 The team needed guidance to recovery and maintain operations.
 Virtual Corporation business continuity and disaster recovery consulting services stepped in.
 With an extended recovery process on the horizon, a crisis command center needed to be put in place.

-This newly created command center would serve as the centralized hub for receiving & processing request and ensure that key tasks & objectives would be managed in a unified and effective manner.
+This newly created command center would serve as the centralized hub for receiving & processing the request and ensure that key tasks & objectives would be managed in a unified and effective manner.
 Once the center was staffed and organized along with ICS best practices, the executive liaison and crisis commander could focus on the bigger picture and get back to their daily objectives.

 By using a formal crisis command center, the crisis team was able to eliminate the single-points of failure, reduced team members from “burning out,” effectively accounted for staff members, improved timelines of status reports, easily communicated priorities to/from executives, and easily managed lodging & staff transportation.